 Chemotherapy works by destroying or damaging cancer cells.
-For laryngeal cancer, it is usually given into a vein through a needle with a cannula (tube) attached.
+For hypopharyngeal, it is usually given into a vein through a needle with a cannula (tube) attached.

-There are a number of ways that chemotherapy may be used to treat laryngeal cancer, including:
+There are a number of ways that chemotherapy may be used to treat hypopharyngeal cancer, including:

 - Definitive: Sometimes chemotherapy is added to definitive radiation therapy (chemoradiation).
-It is usually used for advanced stage laryngeal cancers.
+It is usually used for advanced stage hypopharyngeal cancers.
 This may be given once every 3 weeks or once a week throughout the duration of radiation therapy.
 The addition of chemotherapy makes the radiation more effective at killing cancer cells but also leads to increased side effects in most patients. - Adjuvant: This is when chemotherapy is given after surgery in combination with radiation therapy (chemoradiation).
-This may be given once every 3 weeks or once a week throughout the duration of radiation therapy.
-The addition of chemotherapy makes the radiation more effective at killing cancer cells but also leads to increased side effects in most patients. - Neoadjuvant chemotherapy: This is when chemotherapy is given before surgery or radiation therapy to shrink large cancers and make them easier to target with radiation therapy.
-This is not commonly used for laryngeal cancer. - Palliative chemotherapy: This is used when the cancer is incurable.
+This may be given once every 3 weeks or once a week or every day that radiation therapy is given.
+The addition of chemotherapy makes the radiation more effective at killing cancer cells but also leads to increased side effects in most patients. - Neoadjuvant chemotherapy: This is when chemotherapy is given before surgery or radiation therapy to shrink large cancers and make them easier to remove during surgery or target with radiation therapy. - Palliative chemotherapy: This is used when the cancer is incurable.
 The cancer may be too large or has spread too far to be removed by surgery.
 Palliative chemotherapy helps to slow the growth of cancer and reduce symptoms.
 It is important to remember that palliative chemotherapy is not as intense as other types and is much less likely to have significant side effects.